 When to apply for Medicare

-Once you are eligible for Medicare (at Age 65 or through disability), you’ll have a 7- month Initial Enrollment Period to call Social Security and enroll.
+Once you are eligible for Medicare (at Age 65 or through disability), you’ll have a 7- month Initial Enrollment Period to get your Medicare Part A and B, as well as pick any additional plans like Supplements or Advantage plans.
 This 7-month initial enrollment period begins 3 months before the month you were born, the month of, and 3 months after your 65th birthday.
-For some, Medicare may even be automatic.
-In most cases it’s to your advantage to sign up for Medicare when you’re first eligible because once your Medicare Part A coverage starts, you won’t be able to keep any premium tax credits or other savings for a Marketplace plan based on your income.
+For many, Medicare is automatic for those collecting social security retirement benefits.
+For those who ARE NOT COLLECTING social security, there is a process for applying.
+In most cases, it’s to your advantage to sign up for Medicare when you’re first eligible because once your Medicare Part A coverage starts, you won’t be able to keep any premium tax credits or other savings for a Marketplace plan based on your income.
 You’ll have to pay full price for the Marketplace plan.
 If you enroll in Medicare after your initial enrollment period ends, you may have to pay a late enrollment penalty.
-In addition, after your initial enrollment period ends you can only enroll in Medicare Part B during the Medicare general enrollment period (from January 1 to March 31 each year).…AND your Medicare coverage doesn’t start until July of that year.
-This may create a gap in your coverage if you do not keep your marketplace plan and continue paying full price for the cost of the insurance.
+We want to avoid gaps in your coverage at all costs.
 You also cannot supplement Medicare with a Marketplace plan.
 It’s against the law for someone who knows that you have Medicare to sell you a Marketplace policy.
 This is true even if you have only Medicare Part A or only Part B.

 IMPORTANT NOTE: When you end coverage for just some people on your application, their premium tax credit or other savings may change.
 You may need to update your household income after ending coverage for one or more people.

 We hope this information has been helpful and please remember that every person may have unique circumstances so the best way to ensure a smooth transition is to work with a local agent who can walk you through the bumpy road to ensure proper coverage.